 Area 8.
+Search

-Search Subarea 8.1 Discovery
+Subarea 8.1 Discovery

 Title 8.1.1 Information collection

 Description A Metaverse Manager or Operator collects, organises, and makes available to a

-Discovery Service Provider Users information about the Environments in their
+- Discovery Service Provider Users information about the Environments in their

 Metaverse Instance.

 Comment This is a function similar to the one provided by today's search engines.

 Area 8.
+Search

-Search Subarea 8.1 Discovery
+Subarea 8.1 Discovery

-Title 8.1.2 Search API

-Description A Metaverse Environment exposes API enabling a search engine to access the events, services etc. offered, the type of Interoperability, the hardware functionalities required to access the content, free or pay, etc.
+Title Description Comment 8.1.2 Search APIA Metaverse Environment exposes API enabling a search engine to access the Environment's Metadata.This requires the specification of Environment Metadata such as content.

+events, services etc. offered, the type of Interoperability, the hardware function- alities required to access the content, free or pay, etc.
-Environment's Metadata.

-Comment This requires the specification of Environment Metadata such as content,

 Area 8.
 Search

 Subarea 8.1 Discovery

 Title 8.1.3 Entity Search

 Description Users can search for any type of Entities in one or more Metaverse Instances.

 Comment A User can search for a particular NFT with attached conditions.

 Area 8.
 Information search

 Subarea 8.1 Discovery

 Title 8.1.4 Global Metaverse Search

-Description A User requests a Discovery Service Provider to discover an Entity, based on

-Rights acquired in Metaverse Environments or Instances.
+Description A User requests a Discovery Service Provider to discover an Entity, based on Rights acquired in Metaverse Environments or Instances.

 Comments The User can specify their discovery requests by giving:

 1. Description

 1.1.
-Verbal description1.2.
+Verbal description

+1.2.
 Exemplary Entity

 2. Search range

 2.1.
 Verbal description

 2.2.
 List of Instances/Environments to be searched.